lite-xl/lite-xl-roadmap/README.md

 - possibility to add a top-level file in treeview as we can already done with directories
 - fix keymap binding on non-US keyboard when the required key has to be done using shift

+### Problems to fix

+- on Windows, when in borderless mode, the title region gets "dirty" when the window lost the focus

 ### Code simplification

 - remove the AGG library in favor of a simple C implementation directly using Freetype functions